ShivamPawaskar/air-canvas/README.md

 # Air Canvas

 Air Canvas is a gesture-driven drawing app built with Python, OpenCV, and MediaPipe.
-It uses a single locked hand for interaction and provides a cleaner control model for freehand drawing with gesture-based tool switching..
+It uses a single locked hand for interaction and provides a cleaner control model for freehand drawing with gesture-based tool switching.

 ## Live Landing Page